 - Less Income Tax: – Advantage of individual slab available for your business.

-3. What are the disadvantages of proprietorship firm?
+3. What are the disadvantages of a proprietorship firm?

-- Unlimited Liability: – In the firm you have unlimited business liability.
-Example, if you take the loan from bank on firm name or if you liable to pay any liability to creditors then bank or creditor can claim your personal assets also legally to repay the debt.
+- Unlimited Liability: – In the firm, you have unlimited business liability.
+Example, if you take the loan from the bank on the firm name or if you liable to pay any liability to creditors then bank or creditor can claim your personal assets also legally to repay the debt.

 - Can’t include the partners: – Sole Proprietorship firm can’t include the partners in future.